chloelee767/mcp-language-server/README.md

 - `hover`: Display documentation, type hints, or other hover information for a given location.
 - `rename_symbol`: Rename a symbol across a project.
 - `edit_file`: Allows making multiple text edits to a file based on line numbers.
 Provides a more reliable and context-economical way to edit files compared to search and replace based edit tools.
+- `type_definition`: Get the type definition of a symbol.
+- `implementation`: Find all implementations of an interface or abstract method.

 ## About